pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 ### Core / CART 253 / Fall 2018 / Pippin Barr

-# Functions with parameters and return values
+# Functions with arguments and return values

 ---

 ## In this module

-- Giving functions parameters
+- Giving functions arguments
 - Returning values from functions

 ---